PokemonAutomation/Microcontroller/Wiki/Tutorial/Tutorial.md

 # Microcontroller Tutorial for Microcontroller-Only And Computer-Controlled Programs

-This is the entry point for setting up microcontroller.
+This is the entry point for setting up a microcontroller to control your Switch.
 You must start here regardless you choose microcontroller-only or computer-controlled programs.

 ## Before you Continue

 Before you begin, make sure **you have a computer.** This used to go without saying, but it's becoming apparent that many people do not have computers anymore and only have phones or tablets.
 You need to have a Windows, macOS or Linux laptop/desktop computer (or a high-end Windows tablet) that you can install software on it.

-*In the past, we supported building microcontroller-only .hex files for Mac and Linux .
-But this was dropped due to lack of developer support.
-While we still have instructions for Mac and Linux, they may be out-of-date and may no longer work.
-We do not recommend going this route unless you are computer-savvy and are willing to debug shell scripts.*
+Due to lack of developer, our support of Mac and Linux is limited.
+While you can set these programs up on Mac and Linux, you will need to know how to run command-line build scripts.

 ### Requirements for Computer-Controlled Programs